onap/dcaegen2/docs/sections/installation_oom.rst

 All ONAP Helm charts are organized under the **kubernetes** directory of the **OOM** project, where roughly each ONAP component occupies a subdirectory.
 DCAE charts are placed under the **dcaegen2** directory.

-In Dublin, all DCAE platform components (exception of Dashboard) have corresponding Helm chart which will be used to trigger the deployment.
+All DCAE platform components  have corresponding Helm chart which will be used to trigger the deployment.
 All DCAE Services are deployed through Cloudify Blueprint.
 The default ONAP DCAE deployment includes small subset of DCAE services deployed through Bootstrap pod to meet
 ONAP Integration usecases.
 Optionally operators can deploy on-demand other MS required for their usecases as described in `On-demand MS Installation
 <installation_MS_ondemand>`_.